MetOffice/cmip6-dreq-interface/djq/doc/Python-interface.md

 like DREQ checkouts, but they don't actually try and load a DREQ from them.
 All the default values are thread-local.

+`ensure_dq(dqtag=None, dqroot=None)` will return an instance of the DREQ, loading it if needed.
+By default `dqtag` and `dqroot` are the values set by `default_dqtag` and `default_dqroot`.
+This is the function that `process_request` calls to get hold of the DREQ, but it can be called directly to get hold of an instance to explore.

+`invalidate_dq_cache()` will obliterate any cached DREQs that have been loaded.
+This will save some memory, and might be useful if you think that the wrong version of the DREQ has been loaded for some reason.
+The first subsequent call to `process_request`, or to `ensure_dq` explicitly, will reload the DREQ.

 There are some functions for noise control, exported from `djq.low`.

 * `verbosity_level(l=None)` will get or set the default verbosity